iag-geo/psma-admin-bdys/README.md

 ## clean-localities
 A Python script for creating a clean version of the Suburb-Locality boundaries for presentation or visualisation.

-It trims the boundaries to the coastline; fixes state border overlaps and gaps; and thins the boundaries for improved display performance on both desktop and in browser.
+Trims the boundaries to the coastline; fixes state border overlaps and gaps; and thins the boundaries for faster display performance in desktop GIS tools and in browsers.

+### I Just Want the Data!

+Ok, here it is:

 ### Pre-requisites